-Where the invoice exceeds £1k the Governing Body must notify and obtain approval from Chief Finance Officer before writing off the debt.
+Where the invoice exceeds £1k the Governing Board must notify and obtain approval from Director of Finance before writing off the debt.
 Any proposed write-off that exceeds £3k will also be reported to the LA's Cabinet.
 All requests for approval must be submitted to the Schools' Finance Team.